 With cases of COVID-19 still on the increase, and more and more information becoming available about the virus and its effects, local governments may be faced with making decisions about how to conduct necessary business.
 The following compilation may be a useful list for news and resources to consult in local decision making.
 Keep in mind this is a rapidly evolving situation, so check back frequently.

-Municipal Employees in NY and COVID-19 June 24, 2020 – Local governments employee a significant number of personnel with a variety of responsibilities.
+Municipal Employees in NY and COVID-19 June 24, 2020 (reviewed August 11, 2020) – Local governments employee a significant number of personnel with a variety of responsibilities.
 There are many questions regarding essential vs. non-essential employees, essential construction, etc. so commission staff have compiled some information and references in this document.
 This will be an evolving issue, so please check back regularly.
 We advise working with your municipal attorney and unions to make sure what affect actions may have on collective bargaining agreements.
 Contact your circuit rider for more assistance.

 Court Matters and COVID-19 (May 22, 2020) – Many of local municipalities have a town or village court which operates out of their facilities.
 While the funding for these courts comes from the local government, the courts operate under the supervision and direction of the Unified Court System and the Chief Justice of the State of New York.
 The supervising and administrative judges of each judicial district may also issue administrative orders for the courts that they supervise.
 This document provides a breakdown of the current directives which apply to the town and village courts in the Tug Hill region.